 - Year 4 Eucharist

 - Year 6 Confirmation

 Religious Education at St Joseph’s Catholic Primary School is promoted as a specific learning area with its own integrity.
-We are committed to developing learners who continually, critique, question and inquire in an ongoing search to reformulate thinking with a Catholic worldview.
-We strive to integrated Religious Education and provide a Faith and Life inquiry.
+We are committed to developing learners who continually critique, question and inquire in an ongoing search to recontextualise thinking with a Catholic worldview.
+We strive to integrate Religious Education and provide a Faith and Life inquiry.

 We embrace difference and diversity as the context for dialogue, engagement and a deeper understanding of self, others and God.